-Year 10 Commerce aims to introduce students to many of the different HSIE courses that are offered at the school as well as enabling young people to develop their numeracy and literacy skills.
-Students are encouraged to research and develop their knowledge of political institutions, active citizenship, the law and economic issues.
+Year 10 Commerce: students will develop their numeracy and literacy skills.
+Students will research and develop their knowledge of political institutions, active citizenship, the law and economic issues.

 - COM5-1 applies consumer, financial, business, legal and employment concepts and terminology in a variety of contexts - COM5-2 analyses the rights and responsibilities of individuals in a range of consumer, financial, business, legal and employment contexts - COM5-3 examines the role of law in society - COM5-4 analyses key factors affecting decisions - COM5-5 evaluates options for solving problems and issues - COM5-6 develops and implements plans designed to achieve goals - COM5-7 researches and assesses information using a variety of sources - COM5-8 explains information using a variety of forms - COM5-9 works independently and collaboratively to meet individual and collective goals within specified timeframes